Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

-The functions (\ref{1Nreg1101}) are not yet the exact solution to the equations (\ref{invariance101}) (that is, the functions $F(A_1, B_1,k)$ and $G(A_1, B_1, k)$ are not equal to zero for all $k$).
-However, substituting the functions $A_1 $ and $B_1 $ instead of $A$ and $B$ into the dispersion relation (\ref{dispersion101}), we derive in the short-wave limit:
+Functions (\ref{1Nreg1101}) are not yet the exact solution to (\ref{invariance101}) (that is, the functions $F(A_1, B_1,k)$ and $G(A_1, B_1, k)$ are not equal to zero for all $k$).
+However, substituting $A_1 $ and $B_1 $ instead of $A$ and $B$ into the dispersion relation (\ref{dispersion101}), we derive in the short-wave limit:

 That is, already the first Newton iteration, as applied to the regularized Burnett approximation, leads to the exact expression in the short-wave domain.
-Since the first Newton iteration appears to be asymptotically exact, the next iterations improve the solution only for the intermediate values of $k$, whereas the asymptotic behaviour remains exact in all the iterations.
-The attenuation rates for the first and for the second Newton iterations with the initial approximation (\ref{initial101}) are represented in Fig.\ \ref{Fig6}.
+Since the first Newton iteration appears to be asymptotically exact, the next iterations improve the solution only for the intermediate values of $k$, whereas the asymptotic behaviour remains exact in all iterations.
+The attenuation rates for the first and second Newton iterations with the initial approximation (\ref{initial101}) are plotted in Fig.~\ref{AnnPhysFig6}.
 The agreement with the exact solution is excellent.

-A one more test is to take the result of the super-Burnett approximation (\ref{reg2AB101}) for the initial condition in the Newton procedure (\ref{Niteration101}).
-As we know, the regularization of the super-Burnett approximation is provides a poorer approximation in comparison to the approximation (\ref{initial101}), in particular, in the short-wave domain.
-Nevertheless, the Newton iterations do converge though less rapidly (see Fig.\ \ref{Fig7}).
+One more test is to take the result of the super-Burnett approximation (\ref{reg2AB101}) as an initial condition in the Newton procedure (\ref{Niteration101}).
+As we know, the regularization of the super-Burnett approximation provides a poorer approximation in comparison to (\ref{initial101}), particularly in the short-wave domain.
+Nevertheless, the Newton iterations do converge though less rapidly (see Fig.~\ref{AnnPhysFig7}).

-The examples considered so far demonstrate that the Newton method, as applied to the invariance equations (\ref{invariance101}) is a more powerful tool in comparison to the Chapman-Enskog procedure.
-It is also important that the initial approximation should be "properly chosen", and should reproduce the features of the solution in a whole (not only in the long-wave limit), at least qualitatively.
+The examples considered so far demonstrate that the Newton method, as applied to the invariance equations (\ref{invariance101}) is a more powerful tool in comparison to the Chapman--Enskog procedure.
+It is also important that the initial approximation should be ``properly chosen", and that it should reproduce, at least qualitatively, the features of the solution not only in the long-wave limit, but over the whole range of wavenumbers.

-The best among the initial approximations considered so far is the regularized Burnett approximation (\ref{initial101}).
-We have already commented on the relation of this approximation to the invariance equations, as well as on its relation to the Chapman-Enskog procedure.
+The best from the initial approximations considered so far is the regularized Burnett approximation (\ref{initial101}).
+We have already commented on the relation of this approximation to the invariance equations, as well as on its relation to the Chapman--Enskog procedure.
 The further important observation is as follows: